 As soon as I set eyes on the Magnificent Metals Glitter and Glow shadows from Stila, I knew one of them was going to be mine (or several).
 I decided to start with one, I love wearing glitter shadow but they can often require effort and don’t wear fantastically over a long period of time, and rumour on the street was that these babies did.
+So I eyed up which I wanted and settled on the Stila Magnificent Metals Rose Gold Retro.

 Within about 2 days these sold out everywhere in the UK, so I had to wait a few weeks for my new baby to arrive, she was overdue but she was worth the wait.
 Everything about this product is gorgeous, from the outer cardboard packaging to the end result.
 And it should be, these aren’t cheap.
 At £23 a pop these feel a teeny bit more expensive than what they should be, and a little expensive for Stila which most products seem to be around the £15-£20 mark.
 But I don’t regret spending my cash on it, and I want more.